JCluzet/42_EXAM/README.md

 # 42_EXAM 🎓
  ## A program almost identical to the 42 pool EXAMS & STUDENT EXAM RANK 02 & 03 & 04

+ # NEW !
+42_EXAM is now part of ➡️  GRADEME.FR 📡

  A program almost identical to the 42 pool EXAMS and STUD EXAM (for practice)